 Oak Grove is a community church in the fullest sense of the word.
-We seek to value people and God above all things.
+We value God and people above all things.
 We look to serve each other and our neighbours both in Norwich and around the world.

 We have a wide range of different groups and community activities which take place across the week – many of these take place at Oak Grove Chapel.
-Check out the events page for details of upcoming activities.
+Check out our What’s On page for details of upcoming activities.

 Oak Grove Community Church originally started meeting in Catton in a stable in 1935 and then built Oak Grove Chapel in the late sixties.
-After outgrowing the Chapel for our Sunday worship, we now meet at Catton Grove Primary School in the main hall.
+Since 2007, after outgrowing the Chapel for our Sunday worship, we now meet at Catton Grove Primary School.

-People describe us as friendly, wanting to make a difference and also family orientated in the sense we are one big family.
-We are informal and committed to following God.
+People describe us as welcoming and friendly, wanting to make a difference and recognise us as being family orientated in the sense we are part of one big family.
+We are informal but committed to following God.

-Come along on a Sunday to find out more about us.
+Why not come along on a Sunday to find out more about us?

 Join us at The Hub from 9.30am on Sundays for coffee – the service starts at 10am.
 There is plenty of parking available and the entrance to the hall where we meet is found by following the signs.
 Members of our friendly Welcome Team will be on hand to guide you as you come through the doors.
 Feel free to say you are new to them!
 We generally dress informally and so feel free to come as you are.
 The first Sunday of the month is a ‘Café Church’.

-We are a family friendly church and welcome children to be themselves and be free.
-Noise and 'active' participation from our youngest members is never discouraged.
+We are a family friendly church and welcome children to be themselves and to be free.
+Noise and 'active' participation from our youngest members is never discouraged, so please don’t worry about that.
 There are great children's and youth programmes during the service too.
 We also have a crèche.

-There will usually be music, prayers and also a talk where we will often look at how we think Jesus wants us to live today.
+There will usually be a mixture of music, prayers and also a talk where we will often look at how we think Jesus wants us to live today.
 Feel free to take part in as much or as little as you like.
 We want you to feel ‘at home’ with us.

 THE HUB // THE CHAPEL